Spectrally-large scale geometry in cotangent bundles: Introduction

-\begin{remark} In practical, when the $\psi$ in the strong sense quasi-flat is chosen good enough (for instance, the construction in Example \ref{ex-Usher})), constants $A(n)$ and $B(n)$ can be simplified as $A(n) = B(n) = 2$, which independent of $n$.
-Therefore, the same conclusion as in the second part of Theorem \ref{abs_rel} also holds for $n = \infty$. \end{remark}
+\begin{remark} In practice, when the $\psi$ in the proof of Theorem \ref{abs_rel} is chosen good enough (for instance, the construction in Example \ref{ex-Usher}), constants $A(n)$ and $B(n)$ can be simplified as $A(n) = B(n) = 2$, which independent of $n$.
+Therefore, the same conclusion as in the second part of Theorem~\ref{abs_rel} also holds for $n = \infty$. \end{remark}